susundberg/pebble-linux-remote/README.md

 * Pebble firmware version used 2.9.1

 ## Used libraries
 * All of the communications with Pebble watch are handled with [libpebble2](https://github.com/pebble/libpebble2).
 This repository has stripped down version of it included, so that one is able to use standard package manager (apt-get).
-One should be able to replace the stripped down libpebble2 shipped with this repository with the original libpebble2 or with the  ```pip install libpebble2. ```
+One should be able to replace the stripped down libpebble2 shipped with this repository with the original libpebble2 or with the  ```pip install libpebble2. ``` In case you want to use the real thing - just remove the libpebble2 directory from the this repository source.